HOLD THE LINE K9 CONFERENCE HOLD THE LINE K9 CONFERENCE HOLD THE LINE K9 CONFERENCE

 Detection dogs are naturally proficient at communicating when target odor is present—but true operational reliability requires equal clarity when odor is absent.
 In this course, we will examine the training principles and methodologies that build confident, independent search dogs capable of accurately indicating both the presence and confirmed absence of target odor.
 Attendees will learn how to strengthen search behavior, reduce false indications, and create dogs that can problem-solve through complex environments with consistency and confidence.
 This session is designed to elevate deployment-ready performance for handlers, trainers, and working K9 teams seeking higher reliability in the field.

-Class 2 - TRACKING CLASS
+Class 2 - TRACKING Exclusive Tuesday Class with Live Demo

 At a very early age, Mike developed a deeply ingrained love for dogs and the training that went into making them operational.
 His father would have 15 to 20 hunting dogs in their kennels at any given time along with multiple litters of puppies.
 Mike and his younger brother were tasked with taking care of the dogs everyday which taught him early on how to properly tend to the needs of the animals.
 As Mike grew older, his love for raising and training dogs flooded over into his own line of dogs.
 Throughout the years, Mike has worked with many talented trainers where he gained a wealth of knowledge which he put into training countless working dogs.